 My aunt Genny is one of the best cooks I know.
 I always enjoy a visit to her kitchen.
 The last time I was there she gave me a couple of jars of her famous sauerkraut and shared the recipe as well.

-- 1 tsp. per mason jar canning salt
+- 1 teaspoon canning salt (non-iodine salt) per quart sized mason jar

 You'll want to be sure that your jars and lids are sterilized so I always begin by washing and scalding them in boiling water.